 In children, enlarged tonsils or adenoids most often cause OSA.
 Surgical removal often leads to resolution of OSA symptoms.
 For adults, causes may vary and include:

 - Obesity, which may cause increased soft tissue around the airway

 - Decrease in muscle tone, which can be caused by alcohol, substance abuse, neurological disorders, or some other underlying health conditions.

 Some scientific evidence suggests that snoring for years at a time can lead to the development of lesions in the throat, just as the vibrations from snoring can lead to nerve or neuron lesions all around the body.

-Women are typically less likely to suffer from OSA than men, as men in middle years are more likely to have changing anatomy in their neck and soft tissues.
+Women are typically less likely to suffer from Obstructive Sleep Apnea than men, as men in middle years are more likely to have changing anatomy in their neck and soft tissues.
 Women could also be at decreased risk because of the higher levels of progesterone, but they are more likely to suffer symptoms during pregnancy and after menopause.

 Furthermore, there seems to be a genetic component to OSA.
 Studies have shown that sufferers often have a positive family history.
 Lifestyle factors like drinking, smoking, and overeating increase the chances of developing the condition.

 Diagnosing Obstructive Sleep Apnea